When Magnetic Field Lines Stretch, Snap, and Expand: A New Look at Solar Flares with L-maps: Conclusions

 \section{Conclusions}

 Realistic three-dimensional simulations of solar active regions have revealed the urgent need for robust tools that can quantitatively and qualitatively compare complex simulation outputs with observations.
-In this study, we used output from the data-driven MHD simulation of the flaring active region NOAA 11158 by \citet{Fan2024} to demonstrate how maps of the logarithm of coronal magnetic field-line lengths—{\it L-maps}—can track the spatio-temporal evolution of flare-related magnetic fields.
-Our main findings are as follows. \begin{itemize} \item Regions where L-maps decrease over time act as effective proxies for flare ribbons, capturing the shortening of field lines caused by magnetic reconnection. \item Regions where L-maps increase over time trace coronal dimmings, representing field-line lengthening that occurs both on short and long timescales due to magnetic reconnection and subsequent CME expansion, respectively. \item Comparison between simulated ribbons and dimmings derived from simulation L-maps and observations shows overall morphological and dynamic agreement, validating the realism of the simulated coronal evolution. \item Applying clustering analysis to L-maps, we identify three key stages of coronal magnetic-field evolution during flares: (1) a slow pre-flare rise phase, (2) flare reconnection accompanied by CME acceleration, and (3) post-reconnection CME expansion. \item We find clear evidence for a {\it slow pre-flare rise phase}, marked by gradual field-line stretching within ribbon footpoints prior to reconnection, consistent with prior modeling and observations. \item We identify a new phenomenon--{\it reconnection dimming}--occurring during the flare-reconnection phase as field lines lengthen abruptly due to reconnection.
+In this study, we used output from the data-driven MHD simulation of the flaring active region NOAA 11158 by \citet{Fan2024} to demonstrate how maps of the natural logarithm of coronal magnetic field-line lengths—{\it L-maps}—can track the spatio-temporal evolution of flare-related magnetic fields.
+Our main findings are as follows. \begin{itemize} \item Regions where L-maps decrease over time act as effective proxies for flare ribbons, capturing the shortening of field lines caused by magnetic reconnection. \item Regions where L-maps increase over time trace coronal dimmings, representing field-line lengthening that occurs both on short and long timescales due to magnetic reconnection and subsequent CME expansion, respectively. \item Comparison between simulated ribbons and dimmings derived from simulation L-maps and observations shows overall morphological and dynamic agreement, validating the realism of the simulated coronal evolution. \item Applying clustering analysis to L-maps, we identify three key stages of coronal magnetic-field evolution during flares: (1) a slow pre-flare rise phase, (2) flare reconnection accompanied by CME acceleration, and (3) post-reconnection CME expansion. \item We find clear evidence for a {\it slow pre-flare rise phase}, marked by gradual field-line stretching within ribbon footpoints prior to reconnection, consistent with prior modeling and observations. \item We also identify {\it reconnection dimming} occurring during the flare-reconnection phase as field lines lengthen abruptly { as the result of the} reconnection { within the active region core}.
 Further observational studies, particularly of unsaturated coronal emission, are needed to characterize this new signature. \end{itemize}

 We conclude that L-maps provide a powerful and physically intuitive framework for bridging simulations and observations, enabling quantitative tracking of the three-dimensional evolution of coronal magnetic fields during solar flares.